 UKCA marking came into force in Great Britain in January 2021 when the UK left the European Union.

-*Please note this represents current timelines that might be subject to change after New UK Regulation enters in force.
+*Please note this represents current timelines that might be subject to change after New UK Regulation enters in force and parliamentary approval.

 Based on MHRA acceptance of (EU) 2023/607, MDD/AIMDD certified medical devices may be placed on the GB market as follows (only if requirements set out in (EU) 2023/607 are met):